 Biotech Research Consortia and Interdisciplinary Projects

-The UC Davis Biotechnology Program serves as an administrative hub for biotech-related research consortia and interdisciplinary projects that bring together key stakeholders for the development of technologies in human, animal and planetary health, agriculture and natural resource management.
-These groups pursue extramural funding to support collaborative research and training focused on the development and validation of new platform technologies, data management and analysis, science communication strategies to engage the public and inclusive STEM workforce development.
+The UC Davis Biotechnology Program serves as an administrative hub and training partner for campus biotech-related research consortia and interdisciplinary projects.
+These efforts bring together key stakeholders for the development of technologies in human, animal and planetary health, agriculture and natural resource management, including platform technologies and data-informed models, as well as outreach and education strategies to engage the public and build an inclusive STEM workforce.
+Biotech Program director Jamison-McClung works closely with research faculty and industry partners across these consortia to pursue extramural funding that supports research, training, and outreach.

-Current efforts revolve around the development of genetic/metabolic cell and tissue engineering and bioprocessing technologies for high value proteins, including cultivated meat/alternative proteins for human and animal nutrition, as well as the rapid, cost-effective manufacture of proteins for health-related diagnostics, therapeutics and biodefense.
+Recent research consortia have focused on cell and tissue engineering and the development of bioprocessing technologies for high value proteins, including cultivated meat and alternative proteins for human and animal nutrition, as well as the rapid, cost-effective manufacture of proteins for health-related diagnostics, therapeutics, and biodefense.
+The IntBio interdisciplinary project brings together research approaches from ecology, remote sensing, and plant genomics to generate complex demographic models that may help us better understand climate impacts on plants.

 - Phytoengineering Research Center (PERC)